strangebuzz/cache-watcher/README.md

 ## Configuration 🎛️

-As we saw previously, if your are using a project with the [Flex directory structure](https://symfony.com/doc/current/setup/flex.html) the default settings should be OK.
+As we saw previously, if your project has the [Flex directory structure](https://symfony.com/doc/current/setup/flex.html), the default settings should be OK.
 The default values will always be set for the last minor Symfony version, actually 5.1: